DataTech123/AccountsPayableProjectPortfolio.sql/README.md

 Design Database Explanation: When working with an ERP accounting system, it is unnessary to design a new database; it just needs to connect the ERP accounting system to SQL software (such as Oracle Database or Microsoft SQL Server), depending on each company's system configuration.

-Thank you so much for your review and question.
+Thank you so much for review and question.